tlembke/roamnote/README.md

    2. All notes are sent and stored unencrypted, so avoid using personal or sensitive information.
 Use at your own risk.

-Credit: Thanks to @abhay for advice in developing this project.
-However, any mistakes are mine alone.